sidprasad/pick-regex/README.md

-# PICK — Regex Learner for VS Code
+# PICK — Regex Builder for VS Code

 PICK is a productivity extension that helps you turn a natural-language description into a precise regular expression through a short interactive workflow.